-We spend more of our time at work than we do at home, which is why here, at Broadland Business Park we strive to provide a relaxing environment for you to enjoy, whether it is an early morning run or a leisurely stroll at lunchtime around the lake.
+We spend more of our time at work than we do at home, which is why, here at Broadland Business Park, we strive to provide a relaxing environment for you to enjoy, whether it is an early morning run or a leisurely stroll at lunchtime around the lake.

-In 2015 we had a resident otter who enjoyed the abundance of fish in the lake and if you're lucky you may even get to see the Kingfisher which has been spotted a number of times around the lake.
+A few years ago, we had a resident otter who enjoyed the abundance of fish in the lake and if you're lucky you may even get to see the Kingfisher which has been spotted a number of times around the lake.

 In addition to the birds and mammals that frequent the lake, there is also a plethora of insects, including damselflies and dragonflies, which all add to the rich tapestry and the ecological diversity at Broadland Business Park.

-If you want a quiet place of contemplation there is the Memorial Gardens on Memorial Way home to a Polish War Memorial.
+If you want a quiet place of contemplation there is the Memorial Gardens on Memorial Way, home to a Polish War Memorial.

 The landscaping at Broadland Business Park is designed to integrate the developments within the existing landscape whilst introducing flora and fauna that would attract native species and encourage the establishment of a variety of habitats.
 A tree survey is carried out annually to assess the health of the trees and any trees that require felling are replaced to ensure the consistency of tree lines and woodland copses.

-Paul Auger is our on site Grounds Manager who ensures the landscaping is maintained to a high standard for you to enjoy.
+Paul Auger is our on site grounds manager who ensures the landscaping is maintained to a high standard for you to enjoy.

 If you have any comments or recommendations, please do get in touch with the Estate Management team who will be happy to help.